Climbers at Logtown have the support of the Village of Lisbon, which includes the Middle Cliffs and the trail to the Big Cliffs.

 Top roping can be challenging here due to the rotten top portion of the cliff which leads to better rock below.

-- There currently is no guidebook for this area, but you can view routes on Mountain Project.
-There is also good information online if your willing to search for it.
-There is a 1986 (out of print) guide, "A Climber's Guide to the Cliffs of Logtown, Ohio" by Sean Cobourn and Todd McCormick that records the earlier climbing history of Logtown.
+Routes can also be viewed on Mountain Project.
+There is also a 1986 (out of print) guide, "A Climber's Guide to the Cliffs of Logtown, Ohio" by Sean Cobourn and Todd McCormick that records the earlier climbing history of Logtown.

 Locate the Lisbon/Roger exit off of State Highway Route 11 near Lisbon, Ohio.
 Go west on State Route154 to US Route 30 and go through Lisbon.
 Just before the bridge at the end of town, turn right onto Logtown Road.
 Go a short distance until you drive over a paved bike/walking path.
 The parking lot is just past the bike path on the left.